codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <!--
 Refer to this post for a detailed discussion on how the `contains` method works in Swift.

-In this post we look at at different wasy in which elemnts in an array.
+In this post, we look at different ways in which elements in an array.
 -->

 <br />